 |Flat or Small House||166kWh||666kWh||2,000kWh||8,000kWh|

-Using a lot of energy may be an indication of an energy inefficient house.
-There are many ways to improve the energy efficiency of your home, a few ideas are provided below:
+If you’re using a lot of energy, it may be a sign that your home isn’t very energy efficient.
+There are lots of ways to improve the energy efficiency of your home, such as:

-This is very rare, but in extreme circumstances, your meter may not be accurately be recording your energy usage.
-You can ask your energy provider to come out to check your meter to ensure that it is working correctly, however if there is shown to be no fault with the meter you may be charged for the call out, so before calling your energy supplier it is a good idea to check your usage over the last 3 months and see how it has changed.
-If it has increased significantly ask yourself, is there a reason for this?
-Perhaps you've bought a new appliance that's consuming a lot of energy or if it's moving into the winter months you may be using your heating and lighting more frequently.
+This is very rare, but your meter may not be accurately be recording the amount of energy you’re using.
+You can ask your energy supplier to come out to check your meter to make sure it’s working properly, but if they don’t find any fault with the meter you may be charged for the call out.
+Before calling your energy supplier, it’s worth checking your usage over the last three months to see how it has changed.
+If it has increased significantly ask yourself if there’s a reason for this.
+Perhaps you've bought a new appliance that's consuming a lot of energy, or if winter is setting in you may be using your heating and lighting more frequently.